dmr8230/dmr8230/README.md

-### Hi there 👋
+### Hi there my name is Dani Rowe 👋

 <!--
 **dmr8230/dmr8230** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a full-stack software engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently finishing up my last semester at the University of North Carolina Wilmington
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on more full-stack programs
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with enhancing my skills as a developer
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
-- 📫 How to reach me: ...
+- 📫 How to reach me:
+ - Email: danirowe1225@gmail.com
+ - Linked In: www.linkedin.com/in/danielle-rowe1225
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
+- Languages: Java, Javascript, Python, C#, HTML, and CSS
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I play Ice Hockey
--->